2022 Leicester unrest: Weekend disorder

 The weekend of 17–19 September, which was reserved for the funeral of Queen Elizabeth II, witnessed a large number of incidents which were described by the British press as "violent disorder".

 Saturday, 17 September, began with a peace march organised by Hindus to show solidarity with the victims of the violence in the preceding weeks.
 The march began on Belgrave Road (which continues on to Melton Road) and followed on to Green Lane Road in East Leicester.
 The march is said to have been conducted on foot paths, and was overseen by the local police.
 Despite it being a supervised march, Muslims in East Leicester said they were intimidated and felt threatened.
 Three slogans were reportedly used by the protesters, Jai Shri Ram, Ganapati Bappa Moriya, and Vande Mataram, of which only Jai Shri Ram was mentioned by the mainstream press.

 According to the police, a second "unplanned protest" was formed after this, by "groups of young men" (apparently Hindus, numbering about 200), proceeding towards Highfields.
-According to Leicester Mercury, "an opposing group also gathered".
+According to the Leicester Mercury, "an opposing group also gathered".
 Police said it numbered 600–700 men (apparently Muslims).
 The police scrambled about 100 officers to keep the two groups apart.
 Both the sides shouted slogans, with the Hindus shouting Jai Shri Ram and Vande Mataram, and the Muslims shouting "Allah-o-Akbar".
 Social media influencers as well as the mainstream press referenced only the Hindu protesters and emphasised Jai Shri Ram as possible evidence of Hindutva extremism.